blaugold/fleet/packages/fleet/README.md

 [`AnimatableStateMixin`][animatablestatemixin]).
 Issues or PRs for adding support for more widgets are welcome!

-Note that we did not explicitly tell `setStateWithAnimationAsync` what to animate.
+Note that we did not explicitly tell `setStateAsync` what to animate.
 This is because Fleet uses a **state-based** approach.
 All state changes caused by executing the provided callback will be animated.
 Even the state changes which are indirect, like the `color` parameter of `AColoredBox` going from `Colors.grey` to `Colors.blue`.
 Fleet does this by tracking the state of animatable parameters of animatable widgets from one build to the next.

-`setStateWithAnimationAsync` is a little bit special in that it does not immediately execute the callback, like it is the case for `setState`.
-Instead, `setStateWithAnimationAsync` executes the callback as part of building the next frame.
-In practice this seldomly makes a difference.
+`setStateAsync` is a little bit special in that it does not immediately execute the callback, like it is the case for `setState`.
+Instead, `setStateAsync` executes the callback as part of building the next frame.
-`setStateWithAnimationAsync` is a method from an extension on `State`.

 `Curves.ease.animation(250.ms)` creates an [`AnimationSpec`][animationspec] that
-we pass to `setStateWithAnimationAsync` to specify how to animate from the old to the new state.
+we pass to `setStateAsync` to specify how to animate from the old to the new state.

 `.animate` is an extension method on `Curve` that creates an [`AnimationSpec`][animationspec] form the curve.
 It optionally takes a